akuklev/akuklev/what-are-dependent-types.md

 It does not only eliminate security vulnerabilities but also obliviates manual casts and boilerplate classes for object-relational mapping, etc. Results of a query just have the right automatically generated types:
 ```
-foreach (var record in db.query("SELECT * FROM Records)) {
+foreach (var student in db.query("SELECT * FROM Students)) {
-  printf("Name: %s, Grade average: %f", record.student, record.grade_average);
+  printf("Name: %s, Grade average: %f", student.name, student.grade_average);
 }
-// Here the variable `record` automatically have the type of a record
+// Here the variable `student` automatically has the type of a record
 // with properly typed fields `name`, `grade_average` etc.
 ```